With so many options available, it can be hard to find the right retirement plan. That's why we've made it…

 Here’s how you can decide whether an endowment policy is right for you:

 Choosing the right term for your Savings.
-If you’re looking to put your money away for a longer period of time and earn more interest, you should consider investing in an endowment plan.
+If you’re looking to put your money away for a longer period of time and earn more interest, you should consider investing in an endowment plan with long maturity.
 The most important thing to determine is how much you can afford to save each month and how long you can afford to save.

 The longer you save, the more interest you’ll accumulate on top of your initial investment, which means that your savings will really add up over time!
 But if saving for a long period of time isn’t something that fits into your budget right now, consider investing in a shorter-term plan instead.
 For example, if it took 20 years and $2500 per year to achieve your goal using an endowment plan with an 3.34% annual return rate, then only 10 years and $5000 per year would do the trick if you’re willing to shorten the premium payment instead!
 You can also help offset the risks by keeping to your budget of $2500, and starting another $2500 down the road.